Steve-Tech/DynamicDNS-Spigot/README.md

 ### Commands:
 * `/DynamicDNS <update|list|reload>`
   * `/DynamicDNS update [IP]`
-    * Description: Force updates the IP on your DDNS Services, the IP argument can also be used to overide the IP detection on the DDNS services (best to leave it blank)
+    * Description: Force updates the IP on your DDNS Services, the IP argument can also be used to override the IP detection on the DDNS services (best to leave it blank)
     * Permission: `dynamicdns.update`
     * Default: `op` without IP or `false` with IP
   * `/DynamicDNS list`